SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Results

 \subsection{Metrics}

-We used three metrics to compare the performance of our method.
-We focused our analysis on the keypoint extraction methods, therefore, we use the same 3DFeatNet~\cite{3dfeatnet} descriptor for all the methods in order to compare the performance of the keypoint detectors.
-Firstly, we utilize the matching score as proposed by~\cite{3dfeatnet}.
-We detect keypoints separately for two point clouds.
-Given the ground truth transformation, we project the keypoints from the first point cloud into the second one.
-Keypoints that do not have a nearest neighbour in the second point cloud are ignored from the final result (i.e. no overlap).
-For the rest of the keypoints, the descriptors are compared and matched to establish a correspondence.
-The precision is measured as the number of correct correspondences against the total number of possible matches.
-The metric estimates the percentage of correct correspondences based on the distance between them.
-We follow the convention of presenting results up to $1\,\text{m}$ distance, as it serves as a desirable upper limit when performing registration between two point clouds.
-For the second metric we chose to compare the normalized relative repeatability, as proposed in~\cite{li2019usip}.
-The metric compares the keypoints detected in one point cloud to the keypoints detected in its corresponding point cloud.
-If both overlap within certain distance it is considered a match.
-While this saturates with high number of keypoints~\cite{elf_ICCV19}, we chose to use the metric to have a fair comparison against USIP~\cite{li2019usip}.
-We note that the ability to match keypoints on its own is not sufficient, therefore, we consider matching score as the more pertinent metric.
-Finally, we evaluated the geometric registration of our approach on the Oxford RobotCar dataset using RANSAC~\cite{ransac}.
-Similarly to~\cite{3dfeatnet}, we consider a successful alignment all deviations from the ground truth transformation that are below $2$ meters and $5$ degrees.
-For the successful registrations we present relative translation error (RTE), relative rotation error (RRE), success rate as the percentage of successful registrations over the entire dataset, the average number of iterations it took RANSAC to find a suitable candidate within 99\% confidence (capped at $10,000$ iterations) and the inlier ratio of how many points were considered when obtaining a correct registration.
+We focused our analyses on the keypoint extraction methods and compared them using three metrics.
+To ensure a fair comparison to the baseline keypoint extraction methods (see~\secref{sec:layer_justification}), we used the same 3DFeatNet~\cite{3dfeatnet} descriptor for all the methods.

+The first metric used the \emph{matching score} proposed by~\cite{3dfeatnet} that determined correspondences within \SI{1}{\meter} maximum distance.
+We detected keypoints separately for two point clouds.
+Given the ground truth sensor poses, we projected the keypoints from the first point cloud into the second one.
+Keypoints that did not have a nearest neighbour bidirectional correspondence in the second point cloud were ignored from the final result (i.e. no overlap).
+For the rest of the keypoints, the descriptors were compared and matched to establish a correspondence.
+The precision was measured as the number of correct correspondences against the total number of possible matches.
+This metric estimated the percentage of correct correspondences based on the distance between them.
+Correct correspondences were thresholded to \SI{1}{\meter} distance, as it served as a desirable upper limit when performing registration between two point clouds.